 COVID-19 as a window to better understand China and rediscover international exchange – Recap Infected Cities #6: Shanghai

 On 11th June, with a 6-hour time difference, 8 Shanghai residents tuned in from their home or office to the studio of Pakhuis de Zwijger in Amsterdam.
 Amongst the speakers were a journalist, architect, cultural producer, social change maker and community leader, art curator and independent artist.
 They had an extensive conversation with moderator Zoë Papaikonomou and shared insights on the situation and impact of COVID-19 in Shanghai.
-Watch the episode here and read about it below.
+(Video below)

 As the biggest city and business flagship of China, now the second largest economy of the world, Shanghai initiated the highest level of response for major public health emergency in late January, when the COVID-19 pandemic just started in Wuhan.
 The lockdown, however, didn’t last for too long.
 Strict monitoring and tracing measurement with the help of big data analysis effectively avoided the virus from wide spreading in the city.